 Why the Procedure Is Performed

-The eardrum (tympanic membrane) is between the outer ear and the middle ear.
-The eardrum vibrates when sound waves strike it.
+The eardrum is between the outer ear and the middle ear.
+It vibrates when sound waves strike it.
 When the eardrum is damaged or has a hole in it, hearing may be reduced and ear infections may be more likely.

 Causes of holes or openings in the eardrum include:

-If the eardrum has a fairly small hole, myringoplasty may work to close it.
-Most of the time, your doctor will wait at least 6 weeks after the eardrum developed a hole before suggesting surgery.
+If the eardrum has a small hole, myringoplasty may work to close it.
+Most of the time, your doctor will wait at least 6 weeks after the hole developed before suggesting surgery.

 Tympanoplasty may be done if: